fooock/dca-cefi/README.md

 >Note that our strategy will interact with two exchanges, so we need to create the required API keys and
 >secrets to be able to recover information from our account.

+Defining the strategy period doesn't mean the script will execute automatically during that period.
+It is your responsibility to configure the script and how it will be executed.
+The `period` is just a measure to avoid buying the asset when is not required (and avoid emptying your account `base_asset` balance by mistake).

 #### Strategy one:

 | Field        	| Value                                                        	|